bunmidavies/year2notes/COMP21111/Week2.md

 - Propositional logic can be applied to many problems, one including the russian spy problem shown in the first video, or circuit equivalence (also shown in the first video)

 # Satisfiability algorithms
-- The main difference between evaluation algorithms and satisfiability algorithms using a truth table is that with evaluation algorithms we are just trying to find the result of a certain interpretation, meanwhile for satisfiability we are trying to find an interpretation which is a model of the propositional formula
+- The main difference between evaluation algorithms and satisfiability algorithms using a truth table is that with evaluation algorithms we are just trying to find the result of a certain interpretation, meanwhile for satisfiability we are trying to find  a model of the propositional formula (an interpretation which satisfies the formula)
 - The major drawback once again of all truth tables is scaling - we can try and solve this formula by using a compact truth table, which allows you to explore all possible values of the formula, without exploring all possible values of the propositional variables
 - The key to satisfiability algorithms is guessing variable values and propagation